 An enormous number of shells are collected then each one scrubbed, dried and catalogued by location.
 They wait their turn to be closely examined and have test shots taken.
-Locating interesting shapes, texture and colours will identify the few potential candidates to photograph.
-Creating these abstract images involves trying a range of techniques and equipment guided by the shell’s characteristics.
-The camera setup shown here has a 100mm macro lens attached to the camera body via extension tubes.
-The tubes allow the front of the lens to get closer to the shell which in turn makes it possible capture an image closer than 1:1 magnification.
+Locating interesting shapes, texture and colours will identify the few potential candidates to photograph.ere are many steps taken to create a piece of Oyster Art.
+If you keep reading you’ll gain some understanding and appreciation for the artistic journey

 This type of macro photography places the camera very close to the shell.
 When the 5:1 magnification lens is used it may be only one inch away so there’s no room for natural light to fall on the shell.
 Typically an an external flash fires light from the top of the camera body.
 Since the lens itself is casting a shadow that option won’t work.
 Shown here is a specialized ring lite which provides illumination at the front of the lens right next to the subject.
 Another option is to use constant lighting with a high lumen count positioned adjacent to the shell.